 Valerian Spicer represented Dominica and also took part in the Commonwealth Games in 2014 and various other international tournaments during her time with the club.

-Amy Broadhurst has competed for Ireland in various international tournaments at Junior, Youth and Senior level, she is an 18x Irish Champion and x3 European Championship Gold Medallist.
+Amy Broadhurst has competed for Ireland in various international tournaments at Junior, Youth and Senior level, she is an 20x Irish Champion and x3 European Championship Gold Medallist and 1x World Amateur Champion.

-Shaun Thomas has for the last few years travelled to England from home country Australia to help further his amateur boxing career and box more regularly.
-Fellow Collingwood BC teammate, Jason Mallia also boxed for Islington is a multiple Australian National Champion and has represented the Aussie’s at the AIBA World Championships in 2019.
+Shaun Thomas has for the last few years travelled to England from home country, Australia, to help further his amateur boxing career and box more regularly which he became a London Elite Champion in 2018.
+Fellow Collingwood BC teammate, Jason Mallia also boxed for Islington was a multiple Australian National Champion and has represented the Aussie’s at the AIBA World Championships in 2019, he has since turned professional.

 Here come the girls!